First Simulations of Axion Minicluster Halos: Comparison to adiabatic perturbations

 \section{Comparison to adiabatic perturbations}

-The size of the axion isocurvature fluctuations $\Delta^2(k)=0.03(1) (k L_1)^3$ becomes comparable to the scale-invariant adiabatic density fluctuations assumed from inflation, $\Delta^2\sim 2\times 10^{-9}$, at a wavenumber $k\sim 0.005\,\mathrm{pc}^{-1}$.
-We would need to simulate boxes $\sim 200$ times larger to be sensitive to those scales.
+The size of the axion isocurvature density fluctuations $\Delta^2(k)=0.03(1) (k L_1)^3$ becomes comparable to the $\sim$scale-invariant adiabatic density fluctuations assumed from inflation, $\Delta^2\sim 2.2\times 10^{-9} T^2 (k/0.05 {\rm Mpc}^{-1})^{0.969-1}$, at a wavenumber $k\sim 3.7\,\mathrm{pc}^{-1}$ (we used a value of the transfer function $T\sim 240$ at the wavenumbers of interest).
+We would need to simulate boxes $\sim 2$ times larger to start being sensitive to those scales.
 The isocurvature fluctuations that we simulate here correspond to sizes and densities of minicluster seeds.
 The adiabatic fluctuations originate from the temperature fluctuations, which shift ``locally" the time $t_1$.
 At large scales, they correspond to a very small overall up or downwards shift in the axion content of each minicluster seed in our simulation.